Cardiac Catheter Cryoablation

 Reasons for Procedure TOP

-This procedure is done to disable heart cells that are creating an irregular heartbeat called arrhythmias.
+This procedure is done to disable heart cells that are creating irregular heartbeats called arrhythmias.
 After the procedure, normal heart rhythm should be restored.

 Possible Complications TOP